 Students at FAU have set up the Refugee Law Clinic Erlangen-Nürnberg (RLC).
 They advise asylum seekers preparing for their hearing as part of the asylum process.
 The non-profit association has over 70 members, most of whom are students.
 Nevertheless, the RLC team would welcome even more volunteers.
-You can get involved in various different areas, for example providing advice, organising events, public relations or translation.
+You can get involved in various different areas, for example providing advice, organizing events, public relations or translation.
 Members meet once a month to get to know each other, chat and share ideas.
 The dates are published on Facebook.

 Get a feel for racing with High Octane Motorsports, a student group that takes part in the Formula Student every year.
 These summer events see the Octanes travel to races across Europe and pit themselves against teams from other universities.
 But the races are actually the smallest part of the project.
 Before they even reach the race track, the High Octanes have to finance and build their own cars.
 In addition to conventional racing cars, the team have built a driverless vehicle.
 As well as needing tech-savvy students to help with the construction, the team also needs members who can handle sponsorship, marketing, and the business plan – which, incidentally, also gets a score in the Formula Student.
 With that in mind, students from any faculty are welcome to join the group, share their knowledge and learn.

 Discussing current political issues with delegates from different countries and making decisions about draft resolutions are tasks normally reserved for high-level diplomats, but students from universities around the world, including FAU, get to do this too at the National Model United Nations Conference (NMUN).
 You could be there at the negotiations in New York City representing a country in various bodies, specialised agencies and committees of the UN.
 Preparations for various model UN conferences within the framework of the interdisciplinary FAUMUN project start at the beginning of the winter semester.
 You can learn about negotiating strategies or how to write a captivating speech for a large audience.
 You will also find out about the United Nations, gain specialist knowledge about the country you’re representing and gain key skills which will also stand you in good stead in your future career.
-Applications for the FAUMUN programme must be submitted to us by 1 July.
+Applications for the FAUMUN program must be submitted by a deadline.

 Budding journalists as well as all those who love to write can get involved in V – the student magazine.
 Students from all subjects are invited to write articles on topics related to student life.
 There are no limits to your creativity – the magazine covers everything from recipe ideas and features to reviews.
 Keen photographers can also contribute to the magazine.
 If you want to see the articles before everyone else, you can become a proofreader.
 If you’d like to support the editorial team of around 20 students, just come and introduce yourself at the next meeting.